nus-cs2103-AY1920S1/duke/docs/README.md

 ## 1. Introduction
 The Duke Chat Assistant is for users who prefer a chat-assistant desktop-based app for managing their daily errands and pending tasks in lieu of traditional GUIs.
 This simple-to-use chat app combines both Command Line Interface (CLI) style commands with a friendly chat-style GUI whose responses aim to mimick natural conversations with a personal assistant.
 Read on to find out how you can get started!

+#### NOTE: For Mac Users, an error may be encountered when double-clicking the `.jar` file.
+This is common to a lot of students in CS2103 and is yet unresolved.
+Please follow the alternative instructions under `2.
+Quick Start` to run the `.jar` file while we figure this one out.
+If you encounter any further errors, feel free to open an issue or contact e0174882 [at] nus.edu.sg

   ![image goes here](Ui.png)

 ## 2. Quick Start
 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest `.jar` for Duke [here](https://github.com/SendorasLeft/duke/releases).
 3. Copy the file to the folder you want to use as the home folder for Duke.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.

+    **NOTE: For Mac Users, if you encounter a problem when double-clicking the `.jar` file, try running it from the command line using `java -jar <name_of_duke_jar_file>.jar`.**

 5. Type a command message in the text box and press enter to send it to Duke

    eg. type `list` to preview all tasks in your task list.